cybernomy/mbsa/README.md

 This project is a try to give a new life for this useful platform.

-My/our goals are(plus mean done):
+My/our goals are:
-+ Mavenization or gradlenization (you know, it's from gradle) and electrification of the whole country
+- DONE: Mavenization or gradlenization (you know, it's from gradle) and electrification of the whole country
-+ JDK upgrade to the newest stable
+- DONE: JDK upgrade to the newest stable
 - Check english resources are ok, cos now only russian i18n resources are 100% valid
 - I would plan to make Postgresql as default DB, now it's.... it's firebird aaaaahahahhah (well 10 years ago it was cool enough).
 But actually I want it to be DB-agnostic.
 - Currently DB versioning works via custom tool, it must be definitely liquibase